recommenders-team/recommenders/scenarios/retail/README.md

 ## You might also like

 In this scenario, the user is already viewing a product page, and the task is to make recommendations that are relevant to it.
-Personalized recommendaton techniques are still applicable here, but relevance to the product being viewed is of special importance.
+Personalized recommendation techniques are still applicable here, but relevance to the product being viewed is of special importance.
 As such, item similarity can be useful here, especially for cold items and cold users that do not have much interaction data.

 ## Frequently bought together